 Civic Educator (Program Instructor)

-Civic Educators (Program Instructors) engage Middle School students from across the United States in controversial public policy discussions while using the nation’s capital as our classroom.
-Program Instructors will lead students through a life-changing educational experience which includes historic sites, iconic monuments and memorials, Smithsonian museums, as well as facilitating issue-based debates.
+Program Instructors engage Middle and High School students from across the United States in controversial public policy discussions while using the nation’s capital as our classroom.
+Program Instructors will lead students through a life-changing educational experience which includes historic sites, iconic monuments and memorials, Smithsonian museums, meetings with elected officials and key public policy experts, as well as facilitating issue-based debates.

 The Program Instructor schedule is not your standard nine to five work week.
 Each week will mirror the program schedule to which an Instructor is assigned, generally a 55-hour week.
-Program schedules typically run from 8am through 10pm most days, and programs usually start late afternoon on Sunday and run through Thursday afternoon.
+Program schedules typically run from 8am through 10pm most days, and programs usually start late afternoon on Sundays and run through Thursday night.

 - Bachelor’s degree (preferably in political science, history, education, social science or related field)